Manage Windows Drivers Update with Intune

 To check the driver update report, navigate to Reports > Windows Updates and select Windows Driver Update Report.

-Click on Select a driver update and select the drivers from flyer window.
-Select Generate Report to generate driver deployment status report.
+Click Select a driver update, then select the drivers from the flyer window.
+Select Generate Report to generate the driver deployment status report.

-You can now see the status of drivers deployment.
+You can now see the status of driver deployment.

 Related Posts